ryankarlos/tsqlt_demo/README.md

 Otherwise inserting rows on faked tables will throw an error  ``Object ' ' cannot be renamed because the object participates in enforced dependencies.``.

-Now run the [views.sql] script in SSMS to create a view of the products description and pricing.
+Now run the [views.sql](https://github.com/ryankarlos/tsqlt_demo/blob/master/sql/views.sql) script in SSMS to create a view of the products description and pricing.
 Check that the view is created and query it

 <img src="screenshots/tsqlt/create_view.png">

-Then run the test tsqlt script[test_vw_products.sql] for testing the view.
+Then run [test_vw_products.sql](https://github.com/ryankarlos/tsqlt_demo/blob/master/sql/tsqlt/test_vw_products.sql) for testing the view.
 The first part of the script, executes the `FakeTable` tsqlt stored procedure on each of the source tables the view depends on.

 ```sql